The Impact of Mobility on Gossip Algorithms: Upper and lower bounds on convergence time

 Intuitively, if there are no 'bottlenecks' on the transitions for every pair of states, the relaxation time of the chain will be very small.
 Any flow $F$ gives an upper bound that depends on the cost $\rho(F)$ of its most congested edge.

-\begin{corollary}[Full mobility is optimal] Let $G = (\mc{V},\mc{E})$ be the $\sqrt{n} \times \sqrt{n}$ torus and suppose that the set of agents $\mc{A} = \mc{V}$.
-Let the mobility pattern every agent in $\mc{V}$ be uniformly distributed on all of $\mc{V}$, which corresponds to full mobility.
+\begin{corollary}[Full mobility is optimal] Let the area in which the agents move be given by the graph $G = (\mc{V},\mc{E})$ corresponding to the $\sqrt{n} \times \sqrt{n}$ discrete lattice on the torus.
+Let the set of agents $\mc{A} = \{1, 2, \ldots, \sqrt{n}\}^2$ with initial locations equal to $\mc{V}$.
+Suppose the mobility pattern of every agent in $\mc{A}$ is the uniform distribution on the set of all locations $\mc{V}$, which corresponds to full mobility.
 Then for this gossip algorithm,

 \end{corollary}